Rajpratik71/volatility-wiki/Command-Reference.md

     0x3eb10030 SearchFilterHo     1812   1168 0x3ecf1480 2010-06-16 23:31:02      2010-06-16 23:33:14
     [snip]

 If a process has previously terminated, the Time exited field will show the exit time.
-If you want to investigate a hidden process (such as displaying its DLLs), then you'll need physical offset of the EPROCESS object, which is shown in the far left column.
-Almost all process-related plugins take a --OFFSET parameter so that you can work with hidden processes.
+If you want to investigate a hidden process (such as displaying its DLLs), then you'll need physical offset of the `_EPROCESS` object, which is shown in the far left column.
+Almost all process-related plugins take a `--OFFSET` parameter so that you can work with hidden processes.

 ## psdispscan

-This plugin is similar to psscan, except it enumerates processes by scanning for DISPATCHER_HEADER instead of pool tags.
-This gives you an alternate way to carve EPROCESS objects in the event an attacker tried to hide by altering pool tags.
+This plugin is similar to psscan, except it enumerates processes by scanning for `DISPATCHER_HEADER` instead of pool tags.
+This gives you an alternate way to carve `_EPROCESS` objects in the event an attacker tried to hide by altering pool tags.
 This plugin is not well maintained and only supports XP x86.
-To use it, you must type --plugins=contrib/plugins on command-line.
+To use it, you must type `--plugins=contrib/plugins` on command-line.

 ## dlllist

-To display a process's loaded DLLs, use the dlllist command.
-It walks the doubly-linked list of LDR_DATA_TABLE_ENTRY structures which is pointed to by the PEB's InLoadOrderModuleList.
+To display a process's loaded DLLs, use the `dlllist` command.
+It walks the doubly-linked list of `_LDR_DATA_TABLE_ENTRY` structures which is pointed to by the PEB's `InLoadOrderModuleList`.
 DLLs are automatically added to this list when a process calls LoadLibrary (or some derivative such as LdrLoadDll) and they aren't removed until FreeLibrary is called and the reference count reaches zero.
 The load count column tells you if a DLL was statically loaded (i.e. as a result of being in the exe or another DLL's import table) or dynamically loaded.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 dlllist
     ************************************************************************